KiltedCode/khandaria-campaign/sessions/2024/2024-01-18-war-council.md

 the dwarven ambassador `Kilgore` comes in
 `Bertim` is unable to speak the oath
 says they have his family and he's so sorry
-if does not contact every day with some information about `Guros` or otherwise they will kill family members one at a time
+if does not contact every day with some information about `Gurrus` or otherwise they will kill family members one at a time
 breaks easy
 now notice a **zone of truth** built into the floor